zhixuan-lin/forgetting-transformer/src/forgetting_transformer/model/README.md

-Most files in this directories are adapted from the [Flash Linear Attention](https://github.com/fla-org/flash-linear-attention) repository.
+Most files in this directory are adapted from the [Flash Linear Attention](https://github.com/fla-org/flash-linear-attention) repository.

 The original license info from the Flash Linear Attention repository: